Travelinglight/iknn-LP/README.md

   Please refer to Dr. Gao's paper: ***IkNN-TFS-Yunjun Gao-20150115***
 ### Initialization:
   1. Set up an extra table to record lattice-bucket relations.
 Each Lattice is identified by `ncomplete`, the number of completed fields of all the objects in it.
 Each bucket is identified by a bitmap, representing the incomplete state of objects in it. e.g. '1010' represents the 2nd and 4th field of the object is incomplete.
   2. Categorize all objects into buckets.
-Build a table for each bucket, storing the whole tuple and an extra column for alphavalue.
-A BTREE index is built on each bucket at the column of alphavalue.
+Build a table for each bucket, storing the whole tuple and an extra column for `alphavalue`.
+A BTREE index is built on each bucket at the column `alphavalue`.

 ### Query
   1. Fetch all bitmaps from lattice-bucket table, ordering them by latticeid (`ncomplete`);